History of religion in the Netherlands: Secularization

-A December 2014 survey by the VU University Amsterdam concluded that, for the first time, there were more atheists (25%) than theists (17%) in the Netherlands.
-The majority of the population identified as agnostic (31%) or ietsistic (27%).
+In 2015, approximately 67.8% of the population claimed no religious affiliation, up from 61% in 2006, 53% in 1996, 43% 1979, and 33% in 1966.
 In the 21st century, a large majority of the Dutch population believes in the separation of church and state, that is, that religion should not play a decisive role in politics or public education.
 Religion is also decreasingly seen as a social binder.
 Religion in the Netherlands is generally considered a personal matter, which is not supposed to be propagated in public.

+By contrast, there has been a religious revival in the Protestant Bible Belt of the Netherlands.
+In addition, there has been growth of Hindu and Muslim communities as a result of immigration and higher birth rates.
+As a result of the declining religious adherence after the sixties, the two major strands of Calvinism, the Dutch Reformed Church and the Reformed Churches in the Netherlands, together with a small Lutheran group, began to cooperate.
+They identified first as the Samen op weg Kerken ("Together on the road churches").
+Since 2004, they formed the Protestant Church in the Netherlands, a united Protestant church.
+During the same period, Islam increased from 0% to 5%, mainly by Muslims from Surinam and Indonesia as a result of decolonization; Turkey and Morocco, as migrant workers; and Iraq, Iran, Bosnia and Afghanistan as political refugees.
+In the early 21st century, religious tensions between native Dutch people and migrant Muslims increased in some areas.
+The popular politician Pim Fortuyn provoked controversy by defending the Dutch liberal culture against what he considered a "backward religion", conservative Islam.
+Stricter immigration laws were enacted.
+Religious tensions heightened after film director Theo van Gogh was killed in 2004 by Mohammed Bouyeri.

+A December 2014 survey by the Vrije Universiteit Amsterdam concluded that, for the first time, there were more atheists (25%) than theists (17%) in the Netherlands.
+The majority of the population identified as agnostic (31%) or ietsistic (27%).
 Atheism, ietsism, agnosticism, and Christian atheism keep rising; the first three being widely accepted and the last being more or less considered to be non-controversial.
 Among those who adhere to Christianity, there are high percentages of atheists, agnostics and ietsists, since affiliation with a Christian denomination is also used in a way of cultural identification in the different parts (especially the south) of the Netherlands.

 According to research in 2015, a more generalized rise in individual spirituality has ended.
 In 2006, 40 percent of respondents considered themselves spiritual.
 But in 2015, this had dropped to 31 percent.

-According to the CBS in 2018, 53% of the Dutch were religiously unaffiliated, 37% were Christians (out of whom 22% registered Catholics, 15% Protestants – 6% PKN + 6% hervormd + 3% gereformeerd), 5% were Muslims, and 5% adherents of other religions.